Farmington (CDP), New Hampshire: Geography

 The CDP is in the northern part of the town of Farmington, in the valley of the Cocheco River and surrounding rural land.
 It is bordered to the northeast by the town of Milton, to the north by Middleton, and to the northwest by New Durham.
-New Hampshire Route 11 forms the southwest border of the CDP, and Pokamoonshine Brook forms the southern border, while the Cocheco River forms part of the eastern border, along with Chestnut Hill Road and New Hampshire Route 75.
+New Hampshire Route 11 forms the southwestern border of the CDP, and Pokamoonshine Brook forms the southern border, while the Cocheco River forms part of the eastern border, along with Chestnut Hill Road and New Hampshire Route 75.

 New Hampshire Route 11 leads southeast 7 mi to Rochester and northwest 9 mi to Alton.
 Route 75 passes through the center of Farmington as Central Street and Elm Street, leading northeast 5 mi to Milton.
 New Hampshire Route 153 is Farmington's Main Street, leading north 8 mi to Union.

 According to the U.S. Census Bureau, the Farmington CDP has a total area of 16.2 sqkm, all of it recorded as land.
 The Cocheco River passes through the western and southern parts of the CDP, flowing southeast to Rochester and Dover.